Foreign travel: inter-relationship of the statutory rules

 An employee who is not domiciled in the United Kingdom may be able to satisfy the conditions relating to journeys abroad under EIM34040 to EIM34050 if the duties are performed partly outside the United Kingdom.
 Claims should be analysed carefully to see which provisions apply.

 An American citizen was assigned to work in the United Kingdom for 5 years.
 The family relocated at the beginning of the assignment, with the costs being met by the employer.
-A successful claim was made under Section 374 (see EIM35050).
+A successful claim was made under section 374.
 After a couple of years the employee agreed to work temporarily in Paris for 3 months.
 The family visited twice during the course of the assignment.
 The employer paid the family’s travel costs.
-A deduction is available under Section 371 (see EIM34050).
+A deduction is available under section 371.